ziyoung/better-wilcom-docs/wilcom-docs/Automatic/vectors/Auto-tracing_bitmap_artwork.md

 ## To auto-trace bitmap artwork...

-1Scan or insert a bitmap image.
+1. Scan or insert a bitmap image.

-2Select the image and process it using the Prepare Bitmap Colors tool.
+2. Select the image and process it using the Prepare Bitmap Colors tool.

 ![vectors00048.png](assets/vectors00048.png)

-3Click the Auto Trace To Vectors icon.
+3. Click the Auto Trace To Vectors icon.
 The design is automatically traced into vectors, both outlines and filled shapes.

 ![vectors00049.png](assets/vectors00049.png)

 Note: If the bitmap needs preliminary color reduction, clicking Auto Trace To Vectors takes you directly to the Prepare Bitmap Colors dialog.

-4Select the shape/s you want to convert to embroidery and convert using any of the available techniques.
+4. Select the shape/s you want to convert to embroidery and convert using any of the available techniques.

 ![vectors00052.png](assets/vectors00052.png)